Master Your Interview: 25 Key Quantitative Aptitude Questions

 Answer:

-find the distance travelled by train in 7 seconds by applying the following formula:
+find the distance traveled by train in 7 seconds by applying the following formula:

 Distance= Speed x Time